Master of Arts (Theology) Program

 General Electives – 2 semester hours [outside main area of emphasis]

-After the completion of all course work, the student is required to complete a concluding symposium from one of three formats: a written take-home exam, a developed thesis statement, or a written research paper.
+Capstone Symposium: After the completion of all course work, the student is required to complete a concluding symposium using one of three formats: a written take-home exam, a developed thesis statement, or a written research paper.
+(1 credit)

 For further information, contact the Academic Dean, or consult the current catalog.